manish0to1/manish0to1/README.md

 📫 You can reach me at Gmail.com

 ⚡ Fun fact : When I first started coding, I thought it was all about perfection, striving for flawless code with no errors.
 But over time, I've come to appreciate the beauty of imperfection.
-Embracing bugs and mistakes as part of the learning process has made me a better coder, always seeking improvement rather than perfection....!😉
+Embracing bugs and mistakes as part of the learning process has made me a better developer & coder, always seeking improvement rather than perfection....!😉

 ### 🌐 Connect With Me
 <a href="https://www.linkedin.com/in/manish0to1/" target="blank"><img src="https://www.svgrepo.com/show/452047/linkedin-1.svg" alt="lala_manish" height="30" width="40" /></a>